Feres History, Family Crest & Coats of Arms

 And yet another branch of the family were well established at Wirksworth in Derbyshire in ancient times.
 "In the Domesday Book, Wirksworth is described as the property of the king, having a church, a priest, and three leadmines; and it remained in the crown until King John, in the fifth year of his reign, granted it to William de Ferrers, in whose family it continued till the attainder of his descendant, Robert, in the time of Henry III.
 By this monarch it was given in 1265 to his son, Edmund, Earl of Lancaster, and the manor has since that period constituted a part of the possessions of the duchy of Lancaster."

-Important Dates for the Feres family
+Early History of the Feres family

 This web page shows only a small excerpt of our Feres research.
 Another 248 words (18 lines of text) covering the years 1062, 1139, 1138, 1190, 1239, 1279, 1300, 1373, 1445, 1271, 1325, 1299, 1271, 1325, 1423, 1548, 1899, 1138, 1279, 1299, 1325, 1300, 1445, 1358, 1413, 1367, 1412, 1399, 1462, 1629, 1680 and 1660 are included under the topic Early Feres History in all our PDF Extended History products and printed products wherever possible.